ITU-BDSA23-GROUP10/Chirp/README.md

 *Instructions for this will come later*

 # Legacy versions of the Chirp app
 There are currently two major versions of the chirp application.
-There is the current Chirp Razor version of the app which can be found in the majority of the latest releases and then the old Chirp CLI version which starts from version *Find version* and going back.
+There is the current Chirp Razor version of the app which can be found in the majority of the latest releases and then the old Chirp CLI version which starts from version 1.0.0 and going back.
 The source code for Chirp CLI can be found on the Chirp_CLI branch inside the github repo.